Bushfire Management Overlay

 A planning permit may be granted by council once you have demonstrated that your proposed development meets the relevant application requirements and implements appropriate protection measures to manage bushfire risk.

-Technical Guide: Planning Permit Applications - Bushfire Management Overlay details the process for preparing a planning permit application.
+The Victorian Government's Planning for Bushfire Protection webpage details the process for preparing a planning permit application.

 What bushfire protection measures will be required in the BMO?